microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0/New-MgEntitlementManagementAssignmentPolicy.md

       - `[EndDateTime <DateTime?>]`: Timestamp of date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
       - `[Type <String>]`: expirationPatternType
     - `[ModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+    - `[Questions <IMicrosoftGraphAccessPackageQuestion[]>]`:
+      - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
+      - `[IsAnswerEditable <Boolean?>]`: Specifies whether the requestor is allowed to edit answers to questions for an assignment by posting an update to accessPackageAssignmentRequest.
+      - `[IsRequired <Boolean?>]`: Whether the requestor is required to supply an answer or not.
+      - `[Localizations <IMicrosoftGraphAccessPackageLocalizedText[]>]`: The text of the question represented in a format for a specific locale.
+        - `[LanguageCode <String>]`: The language code that text is in.
+For example, 'en-us'.
+The language component follows 2-letter codes as defined in ISO 639-1, and the country component follows 2-letter codes as defined in ISO 3166-1 alpha-2.
+Required.
+        - `[Text <String>]`: The question in the specific language.
+Required.
+      - `[Sequence <Int32?>]`: Relative position of this question when displaying a list of questions to the requestor.
+      - `[Text <String>]`: The text of the question to show to the requestor.
     - `[RequestApprovalSettings <IMicrosoftGraphAccessPackageAssignmentApprovalSettings>]`: accessPackageAssignmentApprovalSettings
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[IsApprovalRequiredForAdd <Boolean?>]`: If false, then approval is not required for new requests in this policy.